 Friendships, particularly amongst girls in an all-girls school, tend to be very strong so leaving the support of these behind may be a challenge.

-Access to the same sporting opportunities in which your daughter has excelled, for example lacrosse or riding, may be more limited.
+Access to the same sporting opportunities in which your daughter has excelled, for example, lacrosse or riding, may be more limited.

 School ethos.
-Make sure that the educational programme and pastoral care has been tailor-made for co-education, with careful thought to the needs of both boys and girls.
+Make sure that the educational programme and pastoral care have been tailor-made for co-education, with careful thought to the needs of both boys and girls.
 Their needs are different and should be treated as such.

 Reason – Sixth form examinations offered

-The course programme for IB and A levels are completely different and consequently command different teacher expertise.
+The course programmes for IB and A levels are completely different and consequently command different teacher expertise.
 Offering both programmes, particularly within a smaller school, may mean you are not getting the best teacher expertise in the subject or exam type of your choice.
-Once you have decided which qualification is the best route, ensure the school you chose has the relevant and proven teaching expertise.
+Once you have decided which qualification is the best route, ensure the school you chose has relevant and proven teaching expertise.

 There are some schools of thought which argue that this may improve your teenager’s access to university due to government social engineering, although this is, as yet, unproven.

 No school fees!
-However some independent schools will offer scholarships to internal candidates to encourage them to stay on into the sixth form.
+However, some independent schools will offer scholarships to internal candidates to encourage them to stay on into the sixth form.
 It is always worth asking.

 The state school opportunities for extra-curricular involvement will be less, instead focus being placed much more heavily on academic attainment.